ethereum/devp2p/discv5/discv5-rationale.md

 ### Detecting a useless registration attack

-In the case of a symmetrical protocol (where nodes are both searching and advertising under the same topic) it is easy to detect when most of the queried registrations turn out to be useless and increase both registration and query frequency.
+In the case of a symmetrical protocol, where nodes are both searching and advertising under the same topic, it is easy to detect when most of the found ads turn out to be useless and increase both registration and query frequency.
 It is a bit harder but still possible with asymmetrical (client-server) protocols, where only clients can easily detect useless registrations, while advertisers (servers) do not have a direct way of detecting when they should increase their advertising efforts.
 One possible solution is for servers to also act as clients just to test the server capabilities of other advertisers.
 It is also possible to implement a feedback system between trusted clients and servers.

-### Amplifying network traffic by returning fake registrations

-An attacker might wish to direct discovery traffic to a chosen address by returning records pointing to that address.

-**TBD: this is not solved.**

-### Not registering/returning valid registrations

-Although the limited registration frequency ensures that the resource requirements of acting as a proper advertisement medium are sufficiently low, such selfish behavior is possible, especially if some client implementations choose the easy way and not implement it at all.
-This is not a serious problem as long as the majority of nodes are acting properly, which will hopefully be the case.
-Advertisers can easily detect if their registrations are not returned so it is probably possible to implement a mechanism to weed out selfish nodes if necessary, but the design of such a mechanism is outside the scope of this document.

 # References